jaylontan/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+---

-**Use Case: Add Booking Details**
+## **Use Case: Add a Person**

 **MSS**
-1. User requests to add a new booking by providing phone number, date and time, pax, optional remark, and tags.
+1. User requests to add a new person by entering their details (name, phone, email, address, and optional tags).
-2. System checks if the contact with the given phone number exists.
+2. System validates the input.
-    - If **yes**, proceed to step 3.
-    - If **no**, system shows an error message: *"No person with the given phone number exists."*
+3. System saves the new person to the address book.
+4. System displays a confirmation message:
+   *"New contact added: [person details]"*

 Use case ends.

-3. System validates the input values (e.g., phone number format, valid date/time, positive pax value).
+**Extensions**
+- **1a.** Invalid input (e.g., empty name, bad email format).
-    - If **invalid values**, system shows an error message specifying the issue.
+    - 1a1.
+System shows an error message: *"Invalid input: [reason]"*
-    - Use case resumes at step 1.
+    - 1a2.
+Use case resumes at step 1.

-4. System saves the booking details under the existing contact.
-5. System displays a confirmation message: *"New booking added: [booking details]"*
+- **1b.** Person with the same phone number already exists.
+    - 1b1.
+System shows an error message: *"A person with this phone number already exists."*
+    - 1b2.
 Use case ends.

+---

+## **Use Case: Add a Booking**

+**MSS**
+1. User requests to add a new booking by providing phone number, date/time, pax, optional remark, and tags.
+2. System checks if a person with the given phone number exists.
+    - If **no**, system shows: *"No person with the given phone number exists."*
+      Use case ends.
+    - If **yes**, continue to step 3.
+3. System validates the booking inputs.
+4. System saves the booking under the person’s record.
+5. System displays confirmation:
+   *"New booking added: [booking details]"*

+Use case ends.

 **Extensions**
-- **2a.** Contact already has a booking for the same date and time.
+- **2a.** Person not found.
     - 2a1.
-System shows an error message: *"Booking already exists for this date and time."*
+System displays error.
     - 2a2.
 Use case ends.

+- **3a.** Invalid booking data (e.g., negative pax, wrong date format).
+    - 3a1.
+System shows relevant error message.
+    - 3a2.
+Use case resumes at step 1.

+- **4a.** A booking already exists for the same date/time.
+    - 4a1.
+System shows: *"A booking already exists for this date and time."*
+    - 4a2.
+Use case ends.

+---

+Let me know if you'd like me to slot these into your `DeveloperGuide.md` with proper headings or reference IDs (like UC01/UC02) for cross-linking!
 ---

 **Use Case: Delete Booking**